IUREDCap/redcap-etl/docs/ConfigurationGuide.md

-REDCap-ETL configuration files can be formatted as ini files or a JSON (.json) files, but it is expected that users will generally use the .ini format, and the JSON format is not covered in this document.
+REDCap-ETL configuration files can be formatted as ini files or a JSON (.json) files, but it is expected that users will use the .ini format, and the JSON format is not covered in this document.
 Support for the JSON format was added for internal use by the REDCap-ETL external module.